appium/appium-uiautomator2-driver/docs/unlock/main.md

 # Unlock

-UiAutomator2 driver allows to deal with the Android lock screen using various APIs.
+UiAutomator2 driver allows dealing with the Android lock screen using various APIs.
-This article describes the available APIs and their options.
+This article describes available APIs and their options.

 ## Unlock On Session Startup